celer-network/sgn-v2-networks/docs/governance.md

 sgnd query staking params --home ~/.sgnd
 ```

-Update the subspace and key accordingly in `./gov-example/param_change_proposal.json` for updating the other params in other modules.
+Edit the subspace and key accordingly in `./gov-example/param_change_proposal.json` for updating the other params in other modules.

-### Cbridge Cbr Config Update (not simple key-value based config)
+### Cbridge Config Update

+cbridge / pegbridge config updates are used to add new chains and tokens.

 1. Query current cbr config and submit change proposal: